AdrienPoupa/docker-compose-nas/INSTALL.md

 ## Requirements

 Any Docker-capable recent Linux box.
-I am using a fresh Ubuntu Server 20.04 on a repurposed laptop so this guide reflects it, but it would  probably work with other distributions and different versions with a few tweaks.
+I am using a fresh Ubuntu Server 22.04 on a repurposed laptop so this guide reflects it, but it would probably work with other distributions and different versions with a few tweaks.
+I also tested this setup on a Synology DS220+ with DSM 7.0.

 ## Pre-Docker Steps